• Skip to secondary menu

 But each time I moved things from Point A to Point B, I couldn’t help but wonder why I had so much stuff in the first place.
 Why was my closet filled with shirts I didn’t wear or dresses that never saw the light of day?
 Why was my kitchen counter filled with gadgets I never used?

-The same can be said of my possessions.
-I’ve spent a ridiculous amount of time reorganizing my stuff, but I probably use less than 1/3 of the stuff I own.
+The same is true of my possessions.
+I’ve spent a ridiculous amount of time reorganizing my stuff, but I probably use less than 1/3 of my things.

 For years I kept clothes in my closet that I never wore.
-My dresser burst with shirts, yet I only felt comfortable and cozy in four or five of them.
+My dresser burst with shirts, but I only wore four or five of them.
 The others never seemed to make it out of the drawer.
 The same goes for dresses, skirts, pants, shorts, workout gear, and so much more.

-Then one day, I realized I was spending an excessive amount of time moving things.
+Then, one day, I realized I was spending excessive time moving things.
 Sure this should have seemed obvious right from the start, but I became disheartened by the amount of time I’d wasted reorganizing my home.

 I’ve written a lot about mindful spending and thinking carefully before buying something.
 But over the years, I don’t think I’ve ever detailed the process I went through to convince myself to stop buying stuff!

 How can you convince yourself not to buy something?
 Follow the process that worked for me.
-A few simple steps helped permanently curb my overspending.
+A few simple steps helped permanently curb my impulse purchases and overspending.

-So here it goes… One day, when I felt quite anxious and overwhelmed, I decided to rid my house of clutter.
+One day, when I felt anxious and overwhelmed, I decided to rid my house of clutter.
 I didn’t have any particular guidelines to follow.
 I hadn’t read Marie Kondo’s book The Life-Changing Magic of Tidying Up.

 Sort Your Stuff Into Piles

-To be honest, I wasn’t exactly sure what to do or where to start, so I did the only thing that seemed to make any sense at the time.
-I yanked everything out of my closet and dresser drawers and plopped it into the center of my bed.
+I wasn’t exactly sure what to do or where to start, so I did the only thing that seemed to make any sense at the time.
+I yanked everything out of my closet and dresser and plopped it onto the center of my bed.
 The mound was huge, and as soon as I saw it there, I wished I hadn’t dumped it all out.

 I stared at that pile and couldn’t believe how many things I’d crammed into the deep recesses of my furniture.
 The task seemed overwhelming, but I pressed on.

-First, I moved aside all of the clothing I could easily part with.
-Many of those items were shabby and worn.
-Others were items I should never have purchased in the first place or things that didn’t fit.
+First, I moved aside all of the clothing I could easily discard.
+Many of those items were shabby, worn, or didn’t fit.
+Others were unwanted impulse buys.
 That stuff was relatively easy to donate or throw out.

-The last pile included the stuff I knew I wanted to keep.
-The go-to shirts I wore every day, my favorite pairs of jeans, and the comfiest sleep pants.
+The last pile included the stuff I knew I wanted to keep: my go-to shirts, favorite pairs of jeans, and the comfiest sleep pants.

-Now, here is where most people would grab a plastic bag and throw all of the items from the first pile inside, right?
-Yup.
+At this point in the decluttering process, most people grab a plastic bag and send their unwanted items to trash or donation.
 That’s how we declutter.
 We grab everything and send it right out the front door.

 Make a List of the Stuff You Bought